 To all this, it should be added that Rodri had been sentenced in 2008 to five years in prison for allegedly leaving a Barcelona Urban Guard a quadriplegic during the eviction of a squatter in the famous 4-F case.
 He is also one of the protagonists of the popular documentary Ciutat Morta, which exposed all the irregularities of the case, how random the sentences were and the torture suffered by detainees who were not investigated by any judicial authority.
 With his new detention, the police and politicians had been able to claim revenge.

-If Rodrigo fulfills half of the sentence without it being final (which will happen in June 2020), he must be automatically released, so it is foreseeable that we will have him among us soon.
+If Rodrigo fulfilled half of the sentence (until June 2020) without it being final, he must be automatically released.
 But, once the penalty is firm (that is, after the Supreme Court issues a sentence), he must return to prison, although he may already qualify for exit permits.
 The problem is that the Penitentiary Regulation requires that the inmate has satisfied the civil responsibility (compensation) in order to be able to enjoy these penitentiary benefits, so, unless every month he pays something to the family of Laínez, it is possible that he will serve the full sentence.